xwolfde/Accessibility-Metadata-Format/docs/FAQ.md

 ### Is the file intended for public access?
 It can be public or private.
 Public placement (e.g. in `.well-known`) helps automated tools, scanners, and providers.

+### Can this project generate an `accessibility.txt` file?

+Yes.
+The `accessibility.json` file contains all the structured information needed to create an optional `accessibility.txt` file as proposed by [Bogdan Cerovac](https://cerovac.com/a11y/2023/07/accessibility-txt-a-proposed-standard-which-allows-websites-to-define-accessibility-policies/) in 2023.

+The text-based file is useful for quick human inspection, while the JSON file is the authoritative, machine-readable source.
+We recommend generating `accessibility.txt` automatically from the JSON metadata to avoid inconsistencies.